That-Dev-Girl-Sites/talks.jhalabi.com/svg-in-wordpress/slides.md

 ---

-# Start a group for all bars
+# Group all the bars

 ```
 <g role="list" aria-label="Chart data">